zhangyang223/YangYangBot/README.md

 -- which songs are added by which user
 -- current queue, for each song, including videoID, title, duration.
 - when someone types in a wrong command, print out to console which channel on which server.
+- needs to handle github actions upload and download artifacts.  did not work. trying to git push to keep history
+- fixed concurrency issue when adding a playlist fast enough, the ordering is wrong.

 ## Todo
-- needs to handle github actions upload and download artifacts.  did not work. trying to git push to keep history
 - identify the audio stream and prefer opus first.
 - try to link up a radio site(possible?), https://listen.moe/*
 - sometimes during playback, the connection is lost.
 Needs an auto reconnection and start playing from where it was left off.